 Mortgage applications: Must-know outlook for REITs and builders (Part 1 of 4)

-Every week, the Mortgage Bankers Association (the MBA) puts out an index of mortgage application activity
+Every week, the Mortgage Bankers Association (or MBA) puts out an index of mortgage application activity

 Mortgage applications are relevant to a number of industries—from banks to non-banks, to mortgage REITs like Annaly (NLY) and American Capital (AGNC), to homebuilders like KB Home (KBH), Lennar (LEN), and Toll Brothers (TOL).
 This series will break down the different indices and help you learn what insight you can glean from them.
 If you’re a bank, you’re looking at these indices and trying to determine whether you’re competitive in all the segments you want to be competitive in.
 If you’re a non-bank, you might be looking to see if you’re gaining share or losing share.
 If you’re a mortgage REIT, you’re focusing on the refinance index and what it might mean for prepayments going forward.
 And if you’re a homebuilder, you’re watching the purchase index as a way to gauge future demand.